 深夜了, 那人大门前的两个大喇叭还没有停止播放, 人们渐渐散去了, 大多数的人们在往中关村的方向散去了, 消失了在夜幕中.

 已经是深夜了, 中关村的居民楼区已是很安静了, 家家都已安睡了吧, 也许这只是表面上的平静. 好象是已过凌晨了, 听到了外面传来了收音机的播放声, 那是美国之音电台的中文广播. 随着大声的喧哗声, 听到了车辆的马达声, 由远而近, 由近而远 … 由远而近, 雪白的车灯一会儿反射在屋里的墙壁上一会消失, 让人无法入睡 … 我听着那令人讨厌软软绵绵的普通话 ”美国政府谴责中国政府, 用军队镇压学生运动 … ” 不时地响在中关村的一条条街上, 我当时想: 要不是你们这些反华分子在捣乱, 事情会发展得好些呢.

-On the early morning of June 5, I jumped on my bike and rode from Zhongguancun to my parents’ home in the inner city and found they were still asleep.
-After learned that everyone in my family was safe and well, I continued my journey towards Tiananmen Square.
+On the early morning of June 5, I jumped on my bike and rode from Zhongguancun to my parents’s home in the inner city and found they were still asleep.
+After learning that everyone in my family was safe and well, I continued my journey towards Tiananmen Square.

 Chang’an Avenue on June 5, 1989